levoai/docs/docs/api-observability/install-guide/install-sensor.md

 ### 4. Configure Satellite Address
 The Satellite address is configured in `/etc/levo/sensor/config.yaml`.
 The default `host:port` for Satellite is `localhost:4317`.

-Edit `/etc/levo/sensor/config.yaml`, and set `collector-endpoint` (under Satellite Settings) to the `host:port` address, noted down from the Satellite install.
+Edit `/etc/levo/sensor/config.yaml`, and set `collector-traces-endpoint` (under Satellite Settings) to the `host:port` address, noted down from the Satellite install.

 ```bash
 ...